architvasan/protein_lig_sedd/README.md

 python train.py
 ```

-### Goals

-Changes from Aaron Lou's original implementation that are needed for modeling proteins:
+Changes from Aaron Lou's original implementation that are needed for modeling protein sequence data are not significant:

-1. in `run_train.py`, we update the existing tokenizer for sampling to one that works for proteins
+1. In the training script `run_train.py` and the data loading implementation in `data.py`, we update the existing tokenizer for sampling to one that uses the amino acid vocabulary (plus special tokens)

-2. in `data.py` we update the tokenizer used when creating datasets
-3. we need a different method of evaluating generative perplexity and other useful metrics
+However, in order for us to evaluate these models, we'll need to think more carefully about downstream use cases.

+1. In the training script we update the evaluations to be protein-specific (comparing against a protein model in generation perplexity and evaluating mutational effect scores using an experimental dataset)

 ### Using the existing GPT2 tokenizer